 Auto Product Liability Issues

-If you or a loved one has been injured by a vehicle defect, you may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities, pain and suffering and emotional distress.
+If a vehicle defect has injured you or a loved one, you may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities, pain and suffering and emotional distress.
 An experienced auto defect lawyer will be able to help victims and their families better understand their legal rights and options.

 Source: https://www.consumerreports.org/car-recalls-defects/2020-ford-expedition-lincoln-navigator-recall-automatic-braking/